-Various Yarrah moist food products contain organic chicken, turkey and beef, among other things.
-But, as a manufacturer of organic food products, how can one be sure the purchased meat is really from animals that had a better life?
+Various Yarrah wet food products contain organic chicken, turkey and beef, among other things.
+But, as a manufacturer of organic pet food, how can one be sure the purchased meat is really from animals that had a better life?
 The only way to find out is a personal visit to those organic companies.
 One cannot blindly rely on a certificate, and an inspection is a must.

 Cattle in Uruguay

-Uruguay has about 3 million inhabitants and four times as many cattle.
+Uruguay has about 3 million inhabitants and four times as much lifestock.
 Approximately 900,000 of those animals are raised on organic farms.
 Around 80% of the country consists of pastureland, with at least one hectare of land for each animal.
-Organic cattle get no supplementary feed; they eat grass (grass-fed cattle) and drink rainwater only.
+Organic cattle doesn’t get any supplementary feed; they eat grass (grass-fed cattle) and drink rainwater only.
 For that reason, no feed such as soy, corn or wheat goes to waste.
 The meat from organic, grass-fed cattle contains four times as much Omega 3 and more vitamin E (the most efficient natural antioxidant) than beef from the regular sector.

 Organic cattle ranch

-Richard Spradling, owner of one of the ranches that Arthur calls on, started raising organic meat cattle in collaboration with Skal and Control Union (both biological certifiers) 17 years ago.
-His animals, Hereford and Aberdeen Angus cattle, are free of (growth) hormones and are not preventively given antibiotics.
+Richard Spradling, owner of one of the ranches that Arthur calls on, started raising organic meat cattle in collaboration with Skal and Control Union (both organic certifiers) 17 years ago.
+His animals, Hereford and Aberdeen Angus cattle, are free of (growth) hormones and do not receive preventive antibiotics.
 If an animal is sick and has to be treated with antibiotics, the meat is no longer considered organic beef.
 The pastures are completely natural with no pesticides or fertilisers being used.
 Uruguay as a country is completely GMO-free.

 Even though the animals have had a better and longer life than cattle from the regular industry, there comes a time when their life will end.
 By comparison, animals from organic farms live for almost three years, animals from mainstream farms live one year shorter.
 Uruguay has seven organically certified abattoirs.
 Arthur visits the abattoirs where our meat comes from.
 At these locations, he checks that the animals are killed in the most stress-free manner.
 For instance, the animals are taken to the abattoirs at night because of the cooler air when the herd is more relaxed.
 The consignment notes of the drivers transporting the animals to the abattoir are also checked: animal transports may not exceed a period of three hours.